Managing SMS Compliance In Drip

 - Consent: The recipient affirmatively agrees to receive SMS messages.
 The Call to Action should appear when the consumer is asked to Consent so they can understand what they are agreeing to.

 A record should be kept of the consumer’s Consent, such as a copy of the signed document or a timestamp of when the consumer checked a box during sign-up.
 Keep the consent on file for at least the statute of limitations under applicable SMS marketing laws (e.g., four years under the TCPA).

 When you use a Drip form to obtain phone numbers, Drip stores the timestamp when a person consents, if/when that person removes consent, and the language they consented to.
-In the future, Drip may support the ability to import phone numbers.
 If you choose to import SMS phone numbers into Drip, you will be responsible for maintaining required consent information.
 For example, a Drip form:

 This consent can be referenced in a specific person’s profile in the All Activity feed via the “Submitted SMS Number” event:

 The consent obtained at opt-in is only applicable to one entity and program, and for the specific purpose or messaging campaign that the recipient agreed to.
 You should always message people related to the reason you asked for their number at opt-in in the first place.
 You should obtain Consent for each separate text messaging program, even if you are using the same shortcode.

 Additionally, Consent cannot be bought or sold.
 Buying a list of phone numbers from a third party does not constitute proper Consent to receive SMS messages from you.